wendyverdonk93/docs/content/integrations/accounting and bookkeeping/AFAS/_index.md

 It is also possible to [generate an Accountant Export Report](https://docs.multisafepay.com/tools/reports/accountant-report-export) in your [MultiSafepay Control](https://merchant.multisafepay.com) manually.
 Our documentation will assist you in this.

-If you still have inquiries, do not hesitate to contact us at <support@multisafepay.com> and we will happily answer any questions.
+If you still have inquiries, email our Support Team at <support@multisafepay.com>